jameson-m/njit-is601-calc1/readme.md

 ## CSV and File Handling Assignment
 Here is a screenshot of the local test coverage.
 I am using a python 3.8.12 local virtual environment to run the code and tests.
 ![csv assignment pytest coverage screenshot](assets/csv_assignment_pytest_screenshot.png "CSV Assignment Pytest Coverage Screenshot")

+This code now will react to any csv file placed into the `input` directory.
+For an idea of how these files should be formatted, see the two examples in the `input_done` directory.
+If those files are moved to the `input` directory while the app is running, they will be processed and returned to the `input_done` directory along with output placed into the `results` directory.